General Sessions

 John Henderson

 What is trauma, and how should we think about it as Christians?
-In this workshop, we will define trauma and explore its effects on the body, mind, and soul.
+In this breakout, we will define trauma and explore its effects on the body, mind, and soul.
 More importantly, we will consider how Scripture speaks with depth and compassion to those who suffer.
 Through a biblical lens, we’ll examine how God’s truth brings clarity, comfort, and hope to the confusing and painful realities of trauma.

 Creating a Culture of Care and Counseling in the Local Church (Foundational)